pnpranavrao/HackU2013/README.md

 ### Notes

 * "content" above will be base 64 encoded.
 * I am using a test github account and repo.

+### Experimental

+* The oauth.py file is a separate app which tests oauth capability.
+* OAuth is critical, so please go through the guide on github.
+* Currently I am utilizing a flask extention to handle oauth - e.g https://github.com/mitsuhiko/flask-oauth/blob/master/example/facebook.py
+* Now it seems like doing directly without the extension is better.